This site is intended for healthcare professionals

 Do treatment patterns for mCRPC follow guideline recommendations?

-One real-world study evaluated country-specific CPGs for advanced prostate cancer and assessed treatment patterns for people with mCRPC in France, Germany, Italy, Spain, the UK and Japan62.
+One real-world study evaluated country-specific clinical practice guidelines (CPG) for advanced prostate cancer and assessed treatment patterns for people with mCRPC in France, Germany, Italy, Spain, the UK, and Japan.67

-• Current CPGs for mCRPC advise the first-line androgen-synthesis inhibitor abiraterone, the ARSI enzalutamide, poly adenosine diphosphate-ribose polymerase inhibitors (PARPi) and PARPi combinations (with abiraterone), lutetium-prostate-specific membrane antigen (PSMA) therapy, radium-223, and chemotherapy (docetaxel, cabazitaxel), all with classical androgen-deprivation therapy (ADT) as backbone treatment2-9,62
+• Current CPGs for mCRPC advise the first-line androgen-synthesis inhibitor abiraterone, the ARSI enzalutamide, poly adenosine diphosphate-ribose polymerase inhibitors (PARPi) and PARPi combinations (with abiraterone), lutetium-prostate-specific membrane antigen (PSMA) therapy, radium-223, and chemotherapy (docetaxel, cabazitaxel), all with classical androgen deprivation therapy as backbone treatment2-9,67

-• The most common first- to second-line treatment sequence for mCRPC in the analysed countries was ARSI, then chemotherapy62
+• The most common first- to second-line treatment sequence for mCRPC in the analyzed countries was ARSI, then chemotherapy67

 Factors that obstruct clinician adherence to oncology guidelines

-No published study has investigated level of clinician adherence to CPGs in mCRPC management.
-However, a systematic review evaluated clinician attitudes and perceived barriers, or facilitators, to cancer treatment CPG adherence64.
-Clinician adherence to oncology CPGs is obstructed by64:
+No published study has investigated the level of clinician adherence to CPGs in mCRPC management.
+However, a systematic review evaluated clinician attitudes and perceived barriers, or facilitators, to cancer treatment CPG adherence.69 Clinician adherence to oncology CPGs is obstructed by:69

 Concerns about CPG content and currency

-Some CPGs are not consistently applicable to specific oncology settings, are unclear, hard to implement, or read.
+Some CPGs are not consistently applicable to specific oncology settings, are unclear, and are hard to implement or read.

 Concerns about conflicting recommendations reported across CPGs